 Address: Schloßstraße 8, 38448 Wolfsburg, Germany

-The Wolfsburg Castle is a lowland castle situated in North Germany.
-The name of the place “Wolfsburg” literally is translated to mean “castle of wolves.”
+The Wolfsburg Castle is a lowland castle situated in North Germany, and it’s name, like the city, “Wolfsburg,” is translated to mean “castle of wolves.”

-There is no exact record of the year in which the castle was erected.
-What is known is that in 1302, it was first heard of.
-The castle, however, long since has been converted to resemble a Renaissance palace.
+There is no exact record of the year the castle was erected.
+What is known is that in 1302, it was first heard of, making this one of the finest destinations to visit in the region.
+The castle, however, has long since been converted to resemble a Renaissance palace.

-The precise location of the castle is in eastern Lower Saxony in Wolfsburg.
-The von Bartenslebens built the castle for the ministerial families of nobility, and in 1742, it was inherited or claimed by the counts of Schulerbey when the family’s line all died flat.
+The von Bartenslebens built the castle for the ministerial families of the nobility.
+In 1742, it was inherited or claimed by the counts of Schulerbey when the family’s line all died flat.

-The Thirty Years’ War didn’t really pose a ruining effect on the castle.
+The Thirty Years’ War didn’t have a ruining effect on the castle.
 The castle is a four-sided structure neighboring a courtyard in-between.
 Each side is called as it suits the point of the compass.
 In the west wing is the Bergfried.

-The bergfried wasn’t initially constructed with the building; it later was integrated into the building and was made to be 23 meters long.
+The bergfried wasn’t initially constructed with the building; it was later integrated into the building and made to be 23 meters long.
 The fortification-like walls quite differ from the castle’s upper outline, the beautiful cross-gables on it, the Lucerne, and the roofs of the wall towers.

 Three other towers could be found in the several corners of the castle, each one corner.
-These outer towers go by the names: Hausmannsturm, Unlenturm, and Wendelstein.
+These outer towers are called Hausmannsturm, Unlenturm, and Wendelstein.

 Address: Stadtbrücke, 38440 Wolfsburg, Germany